-This form of sedation is inhaled via nose mask during your dental appointment.
+This form of sedation is inhaled via a nose mask during your dental appointment.
 Many people may be aware of this type of sedation because it has been used for many years in dentistry.
 It is administered through a small cannula placed over the nose.
 The device administers a steady stream of an oxygen and nitrous oxide mixture.
 This will give you a feeling of euphoria, and a light-headed feeling, to help you feel more relaxed throughout the procedure.
-This sedative wares off almost immediately after removing the nose mask.
+This sedative wears off almost immediately after removing the nose mask.
 You might not need an escort to and from your appointment with this option.

 Dental Sedation FAQs

 Yes, many patients benefit from using dental sedation options to alleviate dental anxiety.
 You will be screened to make sure that your body will respond well.
 Keep in mind that dental sedation is not a permanent solution to your dental fears.

 If it is deemed medically necessary that you get dental sedation during your dental treatment, then your insurance plan can elect to cover the cost.
 Although, some dental insurance companies will not cover dental sedation.
 Contact your specific provider for details.